Slavery in Saudi Arabia: Hajj slave route

-In order to combat the Red Sea slave trade, which was strongly connected to the Hajj pilgrimage, the Inter-Sanitary Conference in Alexandria of 1927 declared that pilgrims were to travel only by steamers or motorboats in order to avoid the dhow slave boats.
+To combat the Red Sea slave trade, which was strongly connected to the Hajj pilgrimage, the Inter-Sanitary Conference in Alexandria of 1927 declared that pilgrims were to travel only by steamers or motorboats to avoid the dhow slave boats.
 This regulation proved to be difficult to enforce in practice, and pilgrims continued to cross the Red Sea by dhow to land at places difficult to control.
-In 1933, Nigeria introduced a new passport system that required Hajj pilgrims to deposit funds to cover the expenses and return fares in order to prevent their enslavement during the Hajj.
+In 1933, Nigeria introduced a new passport system that required Hajj pilgrims to deposit funds to cover the expenses and return fares to prevent their enslavement during the Hajj.

 In the 1950s, in connection to the Ad Hoc Committee on Slavery and the Supplementary Convention on the Abolition of Slavery, Barnett Janner described Saudi Arabia and Yemen as the only remaining states where slavery was still a legal institution:

 The shipping of slaves occurs in only one particular area of the world, in the seas around Arabia.
 The warships most likely to search such slavers would be British, and I feel sure that there would not be any abuse of the right to search.
 I am sorry that we gave up the fight for that right.
 As far as I know, Saudi Arabia and Yemen are the only States in the world where chattel slavery is still a legal institution.
 Only a year or so ago a French Deputy—the person, I assume, to whom my hon.
 Friend referred—investigated the situation and found that every year ignorant Africans are lured on by agents to make a pilgrimage to Mecca.
 They are not told, of course, that they need a Saudi Arabian visa.
 When they arrive in Saudi Arabia without a visa they are arrested and put into prison for a few days and then handed over to licensed slave dealers.
 In addition, raids are made in Baluchistan and the Sheikdoms of the Persian Gulf and people are captured and carried off by land and sea, taken to small Saudi Arabian ports and sold in slave markets.

 Similar to the defenders of slavery in the American South, slavery in Islamic societies has been described as a benevolent institution, and King Abd al-Aziz ibn Saud remarked to the British legation officer Munshi Ihsanullah that West Africans: